FAQ

 4. Does the Campaign overlap with other organisations?

 No. It has been set up so that its aims are focussed and don't drift into overlapping with the works of others.
 For example we don't try to promote any specific government policy because others do that.
-What we do want to do is to an environment which allows or encourages them to make responsible fiscal decisions.
+What we do want to do is to create an environment which allows or encourages them to make responsible fiscal decisions.
 Others who are far better qualified will be advising them regarding the impact of the policy options.